finmath/finmath-lib/README.md

 				</li>
 			</ul>

 Although not recommended, the repository contains an Eclipse project and classpath file including all dependencies.
-We provide this for convenience.
-We provide <a href="/java/subversion">instructions</a> on how to checkout the code using the Eclipse IDE.
-Of course, you may use the IDE of your choice by simply importing the maven pom.

 Documentation
 -------